moebiussurfing/ofxSurfingDebug/README.md

 ## TODO:
 + Add more ofParameter types: colors, ofParameterGroup, etc.
-+ Enable multiple boxes when using multi instances, or just split to another add-on without singleton.
++ Allow multiple boxes when using multi instances, or just split to another add-on without singleton.
++ Allow add variables/messages on runtime, not just on setup.

 ## Fork author
 An add-on by **@moebiusSurfing**
 *( ManuMolina ) 2019-2021*